 - a.
-Providing a false reason for failure to meet class requirements. - b.
+Providing a false reason for failure to meet class requirements including absence from class, tardiness in completing assignments, et cetera. - b.
 Completing an exam intended for another student, or allowing another person to pose as the student who should be taking the exam. - c.
-Using electronic communications devices during class or when completing examinations or assignments without instructor authorization. - d.
+Using electronic communications devices during class or when completing examinations or assignments without instructor authorization or authorized accommodation. - d.
 Employing or assisting another in any other form of deceit in completing course requirements.